 Drones can also be used to capture moments that were once too difficult or dangerous, such as group photos on a cliff edge or a breathtaking shot of the bride and groom in a hot air balloon.
 With some careful planning, creativity, and skill, drone photography could be the next evolution of wedding photos, creating albums that stand out from the crowd and capture the magic and beauty of this special occasion.

-Brent learned how to determine drone worthy shots through trial and error.
+With a drone camera, wedding photographers can now capture images from the air – a perspective that was once impossible without a helicopter.
+But determining which shots are drone-worthy is a skill that Brent learned through trial and error.
 “In a drone photo, you’re trying to frame an image, but from the top down instead of with a clear background because the backdrop isn’t what you’re looking at.”

-Brent says the most surprising thing about drone work has been seeing how uncomfortable people look from above while they're laying down.
-“It’s important to know how to pose people’s legs and hands so they look natural because otherwise it’s really awkward from the air.”
+Brent highlights how drone flying can reveal a surprising challenge in capturing stunning wedding shots – people look uncomfortable from above while they're lying down.
+“It’s important to know how to pose people’s legs and hands so they look natural, otherwise it’s really awkward from the air.”

-Another challenge has been hiding what you don't want featured in the shot.
-“There’s always a blanket that they’re laying on so I’ve learned over time how to spread the dress out to hide it and other things that just come with time and practice.”
+Another challenge that drone hovering presents is hiding what you don't want to feature in the shot.
+“There’s always a blanket that they’re laying on, so I’ve learned over time how to spread the dress out to hide it and other things that just come with time and practice.”

 Suggested Read: Posing For Perfection: A Guide To Wedding Photography Poses